Sarada Charan Das: Birth and early life

-Patronage of art and culture
+Patronage

-Jamini Roy's greatest gift of gratitude to his dear friend and benefactor Sarada Charan was his magnum opus – the Ramayana was made into seventeen parts on canvas.
+Sarada Charan patronised Jamini Roy's depiction of the Ramayana in seventeen parts on canvas.
 Jamini Roy's Ramayana is on display at the Das residence "Rossogolla Bhavan" in Kolkata.
 The Das residence today harbors the largest private collection of Jamini Roy paintings with 25 of the master's originals.

-Establishment of K.C.Das Grandsons
+Establishment of K.C.
+Das Grandsons

 In 1955, Sarada Charan had a major disagreement with his second son Debendra Nath, leading to a permanent estrangement within the family.
 Debendra Nath left his ancestral home and family business and went on to establish an independent entity, K.C.
-Das Grandsons Private Limited, in 1956.
+Das Grandsons Pvt.
+Ltd, in 1956.

-Expansion of K.C.Das to South India
+Crisis in West Bengal

 To combat acute scarcity of milk, the West Bengal government introduced a Milk Trade Control Order in 1965.
 This legislation severely curtailed the supply of milk to confectioners and resulted in a major negative impact on the business of Bengali confectioners.
 The K.C.
 Das company had to scale down operations drastically and barring the Esplanade establishment which sold savouries along with sweets, all the other K.C.Das shops were shut down, along with the historical Nobin Chandra Das establishment.
 West Bengal's growing energy crisis and resultant shortage of electricity added to the organization's problems.

 Death and legacy

-Sarada Charan died at the age of 86, on 6 September 1992.
-His legacy continues to influence not only his own company but also the Bengali confectionery industry at large.
+Sarada Charan died at the age of 86 on 6 September 1992.
 On the occasion of Sarada Charan's birth centenary in 2006 and the Platinum Jubilee of the "K.C.
 Das" confectionery, the company formally outlined its fourfold mission statement: